-The three native construction/material typologies discussed, as well as the methodologies employed in their implementation. establish a foundation for the development of critical thinking skills within our technology curriculum stream.
+The three indigenous construction/material typologies discussed, as well as the methodologies employed in their implementation, establish a foundation for the development of critical thinking skills within our technology curriculum stream.
 Pedagogically, the technology stream establishes an analogue between material and construction, reinforcing the notion that the art of building can only be understood once the materials themselves are understood.
 The pedagogy recognizes that understanding of material emanates not only from universal physical characteristics, but also from knowledge of phenomenological characteristics.
-Structure and form of material are not presumed to be constants as the physical form of a material may imply variable characteristics with regard to the way it may be placed; the way it may resolve intrinsic and extrinsic stress: the way it might be connected to similar or dissimilar materials; the way it will weather; the way it will react to natural light; and ultimately how that material will be perceived-its visceral aspect.
+Structure and form of material are not presumed to be constants as the physical form of a material may imply variable characteristics with regard to the way it may be placed; the way it may resolve intrinsic and extrinsic stress; the way it might be connected to similar or dissimilar materials; the way it will weather; the way it will react to natural light; and ultimately how that material will be perceived - its visceral aspect.
 Variation in the expression of building assemblages that are the product of native technologies reveal the importance of knowledge in the manipulation of material.
 As is evident in the development and manifestation of native technologies, material properties and material behavior are not abstract; they are precise and entirely tangible.
 For that reason, the curriculum stream utilizes native technologies as a model in decision making processes, to reinforce the notion that mode of construction and material implementation are critical in manifesting a physical context that resonates clearly within the cultural context.

-Following are descriptions of components within the technology curriculum stream at the University of Arizona; three sequentially organized half-semester Materials and Methods modules, and one full-semester Design/Build Studio.
-The descriptions are provided as a means of illustrating how native technologies are instrumental in establishing clear sensibilities with regard to material properties and construction systems: preparing students to perceive the true logic inherent in those materials and technologies.
+Following are descriptions of components within the technology and practice curricular streams at our school; three sequentially organized half-semester Materials and Methods modules, one fullsemester Design/Build Studio, and one full-semester course on Ethics and Practice.
+The descriptions are provided as a means of illustrating how handson experiences with regional technologies are instrumental in establishing clear sensibilities with regard to material properties and construction systems; preparing students to perceive the true logic inherent in those materials and technologies.
 This sensibility is portable.
 Students who leave the region are capable of making decisions based on comprehension of technologies native to other regions as well as those which are global.
-Understanding of native technologies informs understanding of all technologies.
+Empirical understanding of indigenous technologies informs understanding of all technologies.